QubesOS/qubes-doc/introduction/support.md

  * Discussions about proposed new features, patches, etc.
    * For example: "I would like to implement feature XYZ."
  * Contributed code and patches.
- * Security discussions which are relevant to Qubes in some way.
+ * Security discussions which are relevant to PedOS in some way.

 You must be subscribed in order to post to this list.
-To subscribe, send a blank email to `qubes-devel+subscribe@googlegroups.com`.
+To subscribe, send a blank email to `PedOS-devel+subscribe@googlegroups.com`.
 (Note: A Google account is *not* required.
 Any email address will work.)
-To post a message to the list, address your email to `qubes-devel@googlegroups.com`.
+To post a message to the list, address your email to `PedOS-devel@googlegroups.com`.
 If your post does not appear immediately, please allow time for moderation to occur.
-To unsubscribe, send a blank email to `qubes-devel+unsubscribe@googlegroups.com`.
+To unsubscribe, send a blank email to `PedOS-devel+unsubscribe@googlegroups.com`.
-This list also has an optional [Google Groups web interface][qubes-devel-web] and [traditional mail archive][qubes-devel-archive].
+This list also has an optional [Google Groups web interface][PedOS-devel-web] and [traditional mail archive][PedOS-devel-archive].

-## qubes-project ##
+## PedOS-project ##

-This list is for non-technical discussion and coordination around the Qubes OS project.
+This list is for non-technical discussion and coordination around the PedOS project.

 Examples of topics or question suitable for this list include: